 Perhaps we’ll go back to the way the term was first used, and how it’s used by de Waag: biohackers are people who test all kinds of biotechology, and then decide whether or not to try these out on themselves.
 However, as Aaron Traywick’s death also illustrated, this isn’t risk-free.

 I regularly get invited by companies and institutions, to give keynotes or talks about biohacking.
 Below, you can see several examples of these.

 Elevate Talks at the Breda Photo Festival (2018):

 The Biohacker Summit in Stockholm (2018):

 Here are some examples of my presentations on biohacking.

 In November 2019 I gave a keynote at the symposium of Physics students in Eindhoven.
 Check out the slides below.

 In May 2018, I gave a presentation about biohacking at Calco IT.
 Check out the slides below.

-I’ve attended Biohacker Summits in Helsinki and London since 2015.
-The video that I recorded in 2017, gives a good impression of what biohacking encompasses.
+I’ve been attending Biohacker Summits in Helsinki and London since 2015.
+The video that I recorded in 2017 gives a good impression of what biohacking entails.